Brigone/MakeMyContract/README.md

    ```bash
    npm run dev
    ```
-4. Visit http://localhost:3000 to browse marketing pages, then create an account, subscribe, and access the protected dashboard + contract flows.
+4. Visit http://localhost:3000 to browse marketing pages, then create an account, subscribe, and access the protected dashboard + rental flows.

 ### Environment Variables
 Key vars from `.env.example`: